-David Lucey, Director of Human Resources and Facilities
+David Lucey, Director

 The Juvenile Facilities Complex provides locked and unlocked residential placement and shelter care for male and female juveniles.
 The complex consists of a detention center and four buildings providing residential services in a campus-style setting.

 Lorain County Juvenile Detention Home